swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Introduction

-This feature allows `deinit`'s of actors and global-actor isolated types (GAITs) to access non-sendable isolated state, lifting restrictions imposed imposed by [SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
-This is achieved by providing runtime support for hopping onto executors in `__deallocating_deinit()`'s.
+This feature allows `deinit`'s of actors and global-actor isolated classes to access non-sendable isolated state, lifting restrictions imposed by [SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
+This is achieved by providing runtime support for hopping onto the relevant actor's executor before executing the `deinit` body.

 ## Motivation

-The combination of automatic reference counting and deterministic deinitialization makes `deinit` in Swift a powerful tool for resource management.
-It greatly reduces need for `close()`-like methods (`unsubscribe()`, `cancel()`, `shutdown()`, etc.) in the public API.
-Such methods not only clutter the public API, but also introduce a state where object is already unusable but is still able to be referenced.

 Restrictions imposed by [SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce the usefulness of explicit `deinit`s in actors and GAITs.
 Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting if the API should be able to serve several clients.

 In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call `dealloc` on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.

+While this proposal introduces additional control over deinit execution semantics that are necessary in some situations, it also introduces a certain amount of non-determinism to deinitializer execution.
+Because isolated deinits must potentially be enqueued and executed "later" rather than directly inline, this can cause subtle timing issues in resource reclamation.
+For example, APIs which require quick and predictable resource cleanup, such as scarce resources such as e.g. file descriptors or connections, should not be managed using isolated deinitializers, as the exact timing of when the resource would be released is non-deterministic, which can lead to subtle timing and resource starvation issues.
+Instead, for types which require tight control over lifetime and cleanup, one should still prefer using "with-style" APIs (`await withResource { resource }`), explicit `await resource.close()` or non-copyable & non-escapable types.

 ## Proposed solution

-Allow execution of `deinit` and object deallocation to be the scheduled on the executor of the containing type (either that of the actor itself or that of the relevant global actor), if needed.
+Allow users to specify a `deinit` as `isolated deinit`, indicating that the execution of the `deinit` body, destruction of the stored properties and object deallocation should be scheduled on the executor (either that of the actor itself or that of the relevant global actor), if needed.

 Let's consider [examples from SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md#data-races-in-deinitializers):